ajay-addepalle/kubernetes-getting-started/presentation/slides/slides.md

 * endpoint controller populates the endpoints object i.e joins Services & Pods
 * Service Account & Token Controllers: creates default accounts, API access tokens for new namespaces

+The control plane is something that is responsible to bring the cluster/app state to how it was described.
+The control plane's control loops will respond to changes in cluster by communicating between the master & kubelet processes to make the state of all objects in the system match desired state.
+_More on this later with the Deployment description._

 ===

 ![Node](../images/Chart_04_Kubernetes-Node.png)